SHIPMATE: Tickets to Tarshish! Who’s sailing to Tarshish? We have four seats left and then the boat leaves.

 The Holy Spirit fell on all who heard the word.
 And the believers from among the circumcised who had come with Peter were amazed because the gift of the Holy Spirit was poured out even on Gentiles.

 This was a turning point moment for the early church, the the day when the whole world became their mission field.
 This was when they understood Jesus' salvation is for Jews and for Gentiles.

-And behind it was a man who history has almost totally forgotten.
-He was Peter's Gospel Patron, invested and involved in gospel ministry as a tanner.
+And behind was Peter's Gospel Patron, a man who history has almost totally forgotten.
+He was invested and involved in gospel ministry as a tanner.
 His willing generosity landed him a significant part in the story of God; so significant that his name is etched into the eternal word of God.

 He will forever be remembered as “Simon, a tanner, whose house is by the sea.”
 (Acts 10:6)